 Brittany, parts of Normandy, and the western part of the Loire valley are essentially built on a foundation of cooled lava and magma. […]Keep Reading

 Michel and Nathalie Delhommeau, a young couple making some of the most crystalline Muscadets you can find, own 27 hectares of vines planted on this gabbro.
 Some of their holdings are old vines planted before World War II.
-The property, which is in conversion to organic certification, is one of the few in the region to vinify by parcel and use indigenous yeast.
+In conversion to organic certification, the property is one of the few in the region to vinify by parcel and use indigenous yeast.
 The wines here are simply made but not simple.
 There is no wood aging.
 There is very little lees stirring.
 There are no fancy techniques.
 The grapes are harvested, they are gently crushed, they ferment naturally, and then they take a long winter’s nap until March.
 It is, above all, the gabbro that is the loudest voice in this conversation.

-Recently Michel and Nathalie have started buying small amounts of vines on other soils types like the hard granite of Monnières Saint Fiacre and Clisson which they will separate out into new cuvées.
+Recently Michel and Nathalie have started buying small amounts of vines on other soil types like the hard granite of Monnières Saint Fiacre and Clisson, which they will separate out into new cuvées.
 These, along with the higher-end current wines, will spend a longer time in tank to help develop the structure before bottling.Close